 It was their second ever Test match, but the South Africans did not know it.
 Neither did Monty Bowden know that he was leading England in a Test match.
 Tragically, he never got to know, as he died two years later in a mud hut in Umtali.

 By the time of the second Test at Cape Town, Aubrey Smith was down with enteric fever.
-Monty Bowden led the side, Bobby Abel scored a hundred to help England put on 292 and Johnny Briggs started spinning the ball like a top on day two.
+Monty Bowden led the side, Bobby Abel scored a hundred to help England put on 292 and Johnny Briggs started spinning the ball like a top on Day Two.
 One after the other, the home batsmen walked to the wicket and back.
-Four did not open their accounts, no one got beyond seven.
+Four did not open their accounts, no one got beyond 7.
 No one, that is, bar their opener.
-Augustus Bernard Tancred stood alone, for an hour and a half, facing 91 balls and hitting four boundaries as he remained unconquered on 26.
-The South Africans folded for 47 and Briggs picked up seven for 17 (six bowled, one leg-before), but neither he nor Arnold Forthergill could breach the defence of Tancred.
+Augustus Bernard Tancred stood alone, for an hour and a half, facing 91 balls and hitting 4 boundaries as he remained unconquered on 26.
+The South Africans folded for 47 and Briggs picked up 7 for 17 (6 bowled, 1 leg-before), but neither he nor Arnold Forthergill could breach the defence of Tancred.
 He became the first batsman to carry his bat in a completed Test innings, and still owns the record for the lowest score while achieving this feat in a Test match.

 Studying with dignitaries, practicing law and playing cricket